Fall books a broad mix of literary and commercial favorites

 2 of39 This combination of cover images shows upcoming celebrity books, top row from left, "Dying of Politeness," by Geena Davis, "Feels Like Home: A Song for the Sonoran Borderlands" by Linda Ronstadt and Lawrence Downes, "Friends, Lovers, and the Big Terrible Thing" by Matthew Perry, "The Light We Carry" by Michelle Obama, "Making a Scene" by Constance Wu, "Madly, Deepply" by Alan Rickman, "Scenes from My Life" by Michael K. Williams with Jon Sternfeld and "Surrender: 40 Songs, One Story" by Bono.
 (HarperOne/Heyday Books/Flatiron/Crown-PRH/Scribner/Henry Holt/Crown/Knopf via AP) Show More Show Less 3 of39

-4 of39 This cover image released by Random House shows "And There Was Light: Abraham Lincoln and the American Struggle" by Jon Meacham.
-(Random House via AP) AP Show More Show Less
+4 of39 This cover image released by Atria shows "It Starts with Us" by Colleen Hoover.
+(Atria via AP) AP Show More Show Less

-5 of39 This cover image released by Knopf shows "The Magic Kingdom" by Russell Banks.
-(Knopf via AP) AP Show More Show Less 6 of39

-7 of39 This cover image released by Crown/Penguin Random House shows "The Light We Carry" by Michelle Obama.
-(Crown/PRH via AP) AP Show More Show Less
+5 of39 This cover image released by Crown/Penguin Random House shows "The Light We Carry" by Michelle Obama.
+(Crown/PRH via AP) AP Show More Show Less 6 of39

-8 of39 This cover image released by Penguin shows "Confidence Man: The Making of Donald Trump and the Breaking of America" by Maggie Haberman.
-(Penguin via AP) AP Show More Show Less 9 of39
+7 of39 This cover image released by Penguin shows "Confidence Man: The Making of Donald Trump and the Breaking of America" by Maggie Haberman.
+(Penguin via AP) AP Show More Show Less

-10 of39 This cover image released by Ecco shows "Now is Not the Time to Panic" by Kevin Wilson.
-(Ecco via AP) AP Show More Show Less
+8 of39 This cover image released by Random House shows "Lucy by the Sea" by Elizabeth Strout.
+(Random House via AP) AP Show More Show Less 9 of39

+10 of39 This cover image released by Simon & Schuster shows "The Philosophy of Modern Song" by Bob Dylan.
+(Simon & Schuster via AP) Show More Show Less

-11 of39 This cover image released by Knopf shows "Stella Maris" by Cormac McCarthy.
-(Knopf via AP) AP Show More Show Less 12 of39
+11 of39 This cover image released by Penguin shows "Our Missing Hearts" by Celeste Ng.
+(Penguin via AP) AP Show More Show Less 12 of39

 13 of39 This cover image released by Crown shows "Scenes from My Life" by Michael K. Williams with Jon Sternfeld.
 (Crown via AP) AP Show More Show Less

-14 of39 This cover image released by Scribner shows "Making a Scene" by Constance Wu.
-(Scribner via AP) Show More Show Less 15 of39
+14 of39 This image released by Knopf shows "The Passenger" by Cormac McCarthy.
+(Knopf via AP) AP Show More Show Less 15 of39

-16 of39 This cover image released by Atria shows "It Starts with Us" by Colleen Hoover.
-(Atria via AP) AP Show More Show Less
+16 of39 This cover image released by Scribner shows "Making a Scene" by Constance Wu.
+(Scribner via AP) Show More Show Less

-17 of39 This cover image released by Random House shows "Liberation Day" by George Saunders.
+17 of39 This cover image released by Random House shows "And There Was Light: Abraham Lincoln and the American Struggle" by Jon Meacham.
 (Random House via AP) AP Show More Show Less 18 of39

+19 of39 This cover image released by Ecco shows "Now is Not the Time to Panic" by Kevin Wilson.
+(Ecco via AP) AP Show More Show Less

+20 of39 This cover image released by Knopf shows "The Magic Kingdom" by Russell Banks.
+(Knopf via AP) AP Show More Show Less 21 of39

-19 of39 This cover image released by Doubleday shows "Shrines of Gaiety" by Kate Atkinson.
+28 of39 This cover image released by Doubleday shows "Shrines of Gaiety" by Kate Atkinson.
 (Doubleday via AP) AP Show More Show Less

-20 of39 This cover image released by Random House shows "Lucy by the Sea" by Elizabeth Strout.
-(Random House via AP) AP Show More Show Less 21 of39

-28 of39 This image released by FSG shows "Bliss Montage" by Ling Ma.
-(FSG via AP) AP Show More Show Less

 39 of39